sublimetext-io/docs.sublimetext.io/docs/reference/package-control/channel.md

 The following values are supported:

 - an external `repository.json` URL
-- a repository located relative to this one, via a relative path
+- a repository JSON file located relative to this one, via a relative path
 - a `file:///` protocol URL
 - a single Git repository URL
   (this is mostly useful for users adding a single package repository